attila-lendvai/maru/README.md

     one could be
     [pc-bios](https://github.com/cirosantilli/x86-bare-metal-examples),
     or [EFI](https://kuroko-lang.github.io/),
     because it's easily testable using QEMU.
-Or port it on an ARM board (like Raspberry Pi)?
+Or port it to an ARM board (like Raspberry Pi)?
 Or maybe even attempt a C64 port?

   - Revive all the goodies in the `piumarta` branch, but in a structured way.